-Water Shoes – If you’re hitting the water parks or plan on spending significant time at the pool during your trip, water shoes are a good idea.
-These are great, high-quality water shoes that will last a while, but if you’re looking for a “one-time use” shoe that you can throw away after your day at the water-park, you might try Wal-Mart instead.
+Water Shoes – If you’re hitting the water parks or plan on spending significant time at the pool during your trip, water shoes are a great purchase.
+Not just because they’re good for the water, but because they will keep your bare feet from being burned on the hot pavement.
+These are great, high-quality water shoes that will last a while.

 As far as less-ordinary things go, at least, the less ordinary things that would be useful to others, this is about it for us.
 What about you?
 Are there any interesting things you pack that might make the rest of us say, “why didn’t we think of that?!”
 If so, share them in the comments!

 We hope this guide helps you better-prepare for Disney!
 If you are considering a purchase of any of these items (or anything else for that matter–just click the links here to get to Amazon and navigate to any items you might need for your trip), we would greatly appreciate it if you use the links in this post to make your purchase.
-It benefits the site and help us to keep providing you with useful content!
+It benefits the site, doesn’t cost you anything, and help us to keep providing you with useful content!

 What unique items do you recommend packing for a Disney trip?
 Share some of your favorites in the comments!